esausilva/jekyll-gulp-boilerplate/README.md

 $ npm run clean
 ```

-or simply _Right Click -> Delete_ that direcotry to delete it.
+or simply _Right Click -> Delete_ that directory to delete it.

 ## Screenshots